Hi, I'm Frank!

 What can I do for your business?

-By sharing my habits, I grow up soldiers, individually based on each person behind the developer.
+By sharing my habits, I bring soldiers up individually based on each person behind the developer.
 Then I have them act like a squad!
-I establish a stoic and effort-driven culture that will make a real difference in terms of performance!
+I establish a stoic and effort-driven culture that will make a real difference in performance!

 I can do high-quality technical profiling, too.